-- Formation of a group of people and organizations around perceived - Identification and assessment of local needs and available resources. - Development of a detailed proposal for addressing the identified issues and problems.
+- Formation of a group of people and organizations around perceived problems or issues. - Identification and assessment of local needs and available resources. - Development of a detailed proposal for addressing the identified issues and problems.

 These guidelines are organized around these three stages.